jubinrajnirmal/Project-Jenkins/README.md

-This is a simple Python application that displays the current date and time along with the version number.
+This is a simple Python application that displays the current date and time.